kevroletin/kevroletin.github.io/_posts/2018-02-26-prev-work-ci-1.markdown

 maintenance branch to create new spin-off, hence developers may work on ancient branches.
 The second reason for creating branches is a large number of hardware configurations.
 It is questionable whether one should use branches or a build system to mange hardware configurations.
-After all, Linux kernel manages hardware diversity using build system, so it should be a preferable solution.
-But not all developers are kernel developers, there is time and management pressure so new branch appears and developer goes into a bar to take liquid painkiller.
+Linux kernel manages diverse hardware using build system, so it should be a preferable solution.
+But not all developers are kernel developers, there is time and management pressure and a new branch appears and developer goes into a bar after his/her work to take liquid painkiller.

 ### Embedded-land can't into virtualization